mriitian/DA-Frontend/README.md

 # Additions

-1. Fixed the getting started link
+1. Fixed the getting started link - In login.jsx the Link was imported from mui not react-router-dom 2.
-2.